yaofeng-wang/Functional_Programming_in_Scala_Specialization/01_Functional_Programming_Principles_in_Scala/Week4/notes.md

 Arrays in Java are covariant, so one could have: `NonEmpty[] <: IntSet[]`

 But covariant array typing causes problems.
-To see why, consider the JAva code below:
+To see why, consider the Java code below:
 ```
 NonEmpty[] a = new NonEmpty[]{new NonEmpty(1, Empty, Empty))}
 IntSet[] b = a